 And you can certainly change up the recipes!
-I've used... ground turkey instead of ground chicken in the Ranch Chicken Loaf I've included with the first dinner, and I added more salsa in place of the ranch salad dressing.
+We've used ground turkey instead of ground chicken in the ranch chicken loaf we've included with the first dinner, and we added more salsa in place of the ranch salad dressing.
 That's what's nice about cooking—you can change things to suit your tastes as long as you follow the basic outline of the recipe.

 Ranch-flavored tortilla chips are crushed and used as a binder in this excellent ranch chicken loaf recipe.
 It's delicious and good for you, too.

-Try tender asparagus as a side.
+Try tender asparagus as a side dish.
 If you cook more than your family can eat, you can cover the extra and refrigerate it for Wednesday's dinner.
-I use asparagus a lot in the spring because it's such a treat and it's less expensive then, too.
+We use asparagus a lot in the spring because it's such a treat and it's less expensive then, too.

-Use leftover crumbs from Monday night's garlic bread to make a delicious and healthy frittata.
+Use leftover crumbs from Monday night's garlic bread to make a delicious frittata.
 You can add your favorite vegetable to this easy recipe.
-I like broccoli, but green beans or peas work, too.
+We like broccoli, but green beans or peas work, too.

-Use the best fresh fruits you can find to make a marinated fruit salad as a side.
+Use the best fresh fruits you can find to make a marinated fruit salad as a side dish.
 Drain off the excess dressing and save the leftovers, covered in the fridge, for tomorrow's dessert.

-Use the asparagus left over from Monday in this impossibly good Ham Asparagus Pie.
-Cooked shrimp or chicken work equally well in this recipe if you don't want to use ham.
+Use the asparagus left over from Monday in this impossibly good asparagus pie.
+Ham, cooked shrimp or chicken work well in this recipe if you'd like to add to it.
 You could even use cooked ground beef.

 You can save some time if you buy a nice oil-and-vinaigrette salad dressing to use on this herbed spinach salad instead of the homemade version.

-It's time for a crock-pot recipe!
-I always try to make at least one during the week.
-It's a day I look forward to because I know dinner will be ready when I am.
+It's time for a crock pot recipe!
+We always try to make at least one during the week.
+It's a day we look forward to because we know dinner will be ready when we are.

-And I always try to make at least one vegetarian meal a week.
-Reserve some of the chili from this crock-pot vegetarian chili recipe for Saturday night's taco salad.
+And we always try to make at least one vegetarian meal a week.
+Reserve some of the chili from this crock pot vegetarian chili recipe for Saturday night's taco salad.

 This recipe for the world's fastest cheesecake is so adaptable.
 You can vary the flavor of sweetened condensed milk, use a low-fat version, or finish it off with different pie fillings and toppings.
-Enjoy!Continue to 6 of 7 below.
+Enjoy!Continue to 5 of 6 below.

 It's Friday night, time for a treat!
-The flavored butter in this grilled steak with pistachio butter is excellent on just about any grilled steak, or even on grilled chicken or salmon filets.
+The flavored butter in this grilled steak with herb butter is excellent on just about any grilled steak, or even on grilled chicken or salmon filets.

 Hobo potatoes make a complimenting side dish to the steak.
 Potatoes and carrots cook in a foil packet in this easy and delicious recipe.

 You've put in a full week and now you want something easy.
-I get it.
 Try this taco salad using the leftover vegetarian chili from Thursday.
 Just put out a bunch of different toppings and let everyone create his own masterpiece.